Codecademy/docs/content/swiftui/concepts/views/terms/button/button.md

 ---
 Title: 'Button'
-Description: 'A basic component in the UI which the user interacts with to perform a certain action.'
+Description: 'Allows users to interact with the UI and perform certain actions.'
 Subjects:
   - 'Software Development'
   - 'Mobile Development'